spatialnetworkslab/vue-gg/docs/scales/shape.md

 # Custom Shape Schemes

-It is possible to define a custom shape scheme by providing an array of `ranges` to the scaling options instead of `type`
+It is possible to define a custom shape scheme by providing an array of `ranges` to the scaling options instead of `type`.
+Elements of the array can be pre-defined shape names or custom shape paths.

 ### prop definition